BIGJRA/BIGJRA.github.io/rejuv.md

 Erin’s Aevian Ampharos is good here, able to survive a decent chunk of the ice attacks and then hit back like a Truck.
-I would recommend starting with something fast like Zangoose on the left side and Ampharos on the right, then focus all your attacks on Angie’s Pokémon (Mamoswine, Beartic, Walrein) to start, since they’re all the most threatening.
+I would recommend starting with something fast like Zangoose on the left side and Ampharos on the right, then focus all your attacks on Angie’s Pokemon (Mamoswine, Beartic, Walrein) to start, since they’re all the most threatening.
 Once you knock them out Cera’s three are easy to knock out.